Plant Library

 Edible Qualities

-Van Cherry is a large tree that is commonly grown for its edible qualities.
+Van Cherry is a large tree that is typically grown for its edible qualities.
 It produces dark red round fruit (technically 'drupes') with deep purple overtones and red flesh which are usually ready for picking in mid summer.
 Note that the fruits have hard inedible pits inside which must be removed before eating or processing.
 The fruits have a sweet taste and a firm texture.

 The fruit are most often used in the following ways: